omnigres/rfc/rfc-0001/README.md

 ## Starting point

 Core thesis behind this proposal is that in a business system project, schema and code are maintained cohesively in a single repository.
-Currently, this implemented in a form of a _source directory_ that contains SQL and other files (such as Python modules) that can be provisioned.
+Currently, this is implemented as a _source directory_ that contains SQL and other files (such as Python modules) that can be provisioned.

-Using `omni_schema` extension and its _schema assembly_ functionality, given the _souce directory_
+Using `omni_schema` extension and its _schema assembly_ functionality, given the _source directory_
 it can assemble the schema files and statements in a correct order.
 This is achieved through brute-forcing: it runs statements and non-SQL files one by one until an error occurs and attempting to resolve the problem by running other statements and files until completion or an error loop.
 This is done in a brand-new database